federicorossifr/eupilot-cini-mandown/README.md

 ## Installation and usage

-In a work environment, clone and install the official YOLOv5 repository using the following commands:
+In a work environment with Python>=3.7 and torch installed, clone and install the official YOLOv5 repository using the following commands:
 ```
 git clone https://github.com/ultralytics/yolov5  # clone
 cd yolov5